RudraModi360/Agentry/docs/custom-tools.md

 # Custom Tools

-Learn how to create and integrate custom tools into your Scratchy agents.
+Learn how to create and integrate custom tools into your Agentry agents.

 ## Table of Contents